Kelley Jones: Career

 He illustrated The Crusades for Vertigo (2000–2001) and the four-issue mini-series Conan: The Book of Thoth for Dark Horse Comics with writers Kurt Busiek and Len Wein in 2006.
 Since 1997, Jones has also produced a number of works as a writer-artist for Dark Horse, including several miniseries and one-shots starring his creation The Hammer (1997–1999): the one-shot ZombieWorld: Eat Your Heart Out (1998) and the four-issue miniseries The 13th Son (2005–2006).
 In 2008, Jones returned to Batman, this time in a twelve-issue series titled Batman: Gotham After Midnight, written by Steve Niles.
 In 2009, he illustrated the Batman: The Unseen five-issue series, re-teaming with Moench.
 In 2014, he provided artwork for "The Pale Man", part of "Batman: Endgame" focusing on a group of serial killers and an Arkham nurse who are forced into telling "a story" by the Joker.
 Jones drew part of the fourth and final issue of the Frankenstein Alive, Alive! limited series for IDW Publishing.
 The series' original artist, Bernie Wrightson, was unable to complete it due to ill health before his death.

 In 2015, Len Wein asked Jones to collaborate on Convergence: Swamp Thing and its success led to the two of them working together on a Swamp Thing miniseries, The Dead Don't Die.
-That series was also a success and an additional series was commissioned.
-The project was halted due to Wein's death.

 Jones later illustrated Lobo vs. Roadrunner, followed by 2018's Justice League America Annual.
 He returned to working on Batman in 2018, illustrating Batman: Kings of Fear, a six-part miniseries.

-In 2019, Kelley Jones unveils having worked on illustrations for the new Creepshow series as well as his 12-page comic book adaptation of "The Raft", that Marvel asked him to work on for accompanying the release of the Creepshow 2 movie, in 1987.
+In 2019, Kelley Jones worked on illustrations for the new Creepshow series.
+He had drawn a 12-page comics adaptation of "The Raft", for Marvel Comics in 1987 which was intended as a tie-in with the release of the Creepshow 2 movie.

 Awards

 Kelley Jones was nominated for both a Harvey Award and an Eisner Award for his work on Deadman: Love after Death and again in 1990 for Batman: Red Rain.
 The latter work won him a Diamond Gem Award for best artist in 1990.

-Jones won an Eisner in 1991 for best run for The Sandman arc "Season of Mist".
+Jones won an Eisner in 1991 for best run for The Sandman arc "Season of Mists".

-Jones won the best artist at both the Rondo Awards and from MTV in 2008 for his work on Batman: Gotham after Midnight.
+Jones won the best artist at the Rondo Awards and from MTV in 2008 for his work on Batman: Gotham after Midnight.

 Jones was presented with an Inkpot Award in 2014.